Documentation Search Help

 The above example will match documents that contain either “foo” or “bar”.
 Documents that contain both will score more highly and will be returned first.

-Wildcards
+Wildcards (Manual)

-Lunr supports wildcards when performing searches.
+Lunr supports manual wildcards in your search terms.
 A wildcard is represented as an asterisk (*) and can appear anywhere in a search term.
-For example, the following will match all documents with words beginning with “foo”:
+For example:

 foo*